 There are no right or wrong topics for a grief journal.
 Like the Bible, journal entries can describe your emotions, struggles, fears, prayers, questions and personal lament.
 If you want more of a guided grief journal, grief journal prompts like those below can help.

-You need only some quiet time to yourself, a pen and a blank journal (I like these large leather-like journals or these lined Christian Arts journals).
+You need only some quiet time to yourself, a pen and a blank journal (I’ve used both these large leather-like journals or these lined Christian Arts journals).
 While writing on your laptop or phone can work, studies show that writing with pen and paper has benefits typing on a computer doesn’t.

 As my grief has changed, my journaling has changed as well.
 My early grief journals reflect the grueling pain, overwhelm and fear of the future I had.
 Though I knew God would be faithful, it was hard work to get my heart and the thoughts that seemed to be on repeat to catch up to God’s promises.
 Journaling allowed me to spill out my despair and exchange it for God’s truth.
 My journals capture my utter weakness and God’s strength as He walked me through the darkest valley.
 They’re an indelible record of all God did in me and around me in my brokenness.